 Optimizing Health and Well-Being

-On the other hand, mounting scientific evidence is becoming overwhelming clear (review any of the attachment texts in the Brain Bibliography on the right): later in life, children from securely attached parent-child relationships have better cardiovascular health, stronger immune systems, lower mortality rates from cancer and other diseases, and less depression and anxiety, and they face psychological trauma with more emotional and psychological resilience – throughout their whole lifespan!
+On the other hand, mounting scientific evidence is becoming overwhelming clear (review any of the attachment texts in the Brain Bibliography above) – later in life, children from securely attached parent-child relationships have better cardiovascular health, stronger immune systems, lower mortality rates from cancer and other diseases, and less depression and anxiety, and they face psychological trauma with more emotional and psychological resilience – throughout their whole lifespan!